scheinerman/SimplePolynomials.jl/README.md

 julia> p = Mod{17}(3) - 2x^2
 Mod{17}(3) + Mod{17}(15)*x^2
 ```
-The coefficients of a `SimplePolynomial` may not be of floating
+The coefficients of a `SimplePolynomial` may not be floating
 point numbers.